Jomy10/jonas-utils/README.md

 You can copy the dependencie or download the library from Maven Centra Maven Central: https://search.maven.org/artifact/be.jonaseveraert.utils/jonas-utils/1.0.0/jar

+Source code in the src folder
+Other folders contain javadoc and stuff.

 P.S.
 I'll add a better README later with instructions